Partial coloring, vertex decomposability, and sequentially Cohen-Macaulay simplicial complexes

 The constructions in \cite{BVT, CN, V} always result in \emph{pure} vertex decomposable simplicial complexes (and thus, Cohen-Macaulay complexes).
 The algebraic results of \cite{FH} are therefore not a consequence of these results because the corresponding independence complex associated to the partially whiskered graph is not necessarily pure.

 In this paper, in the spirit of \cite{FH}, we extend the construction in \cite{BVT} to partial whiskerings of simplicial complexes.
 We start with a partial coloring $\chi$ of $\Delta$ (see Definition \ref{partialcolor}) and use $\chi$ and $\Delta$ to build a new simplicial complex $\Delta_{\chi}$ (see Construction \ref{deltaChi}), which we call a partially whiskered simplicial complex.
-The main result of this paper is a necessary and sufficient condition for a partially whiskered simplicial complex to be vertex decomposable.
+We give a necessary and sufficient condition for a partially whiskered simplicial complex to be vertex decomposable.

-\begin{theorem}[Theorem \ref{vertexDecomposable}] Let $\Delta$ be a simplicial complex on the vertex set $V$ and let $W$ be a subset of $V$.
+\begin{theorem}[Theorem \ref{vertexDecomposable}] Let $\Delta$ be a simplicial complex on the vertex set $V$, and let $W$ be a subset of $V$.
 Let $\chi$ be the $s$-coloring of $\Delta|_W$ given by $W= W_1 \cup \dots \cup W_s$.
 Then $\Delta_\chi$ is vertex decomposable if and only if ${\rm link}_\Delta(\mu)|_{\overline{W}}$ is vertex decomposable for every face $\mu$ of $\Delta$ such that $\mu \subseteq W$. \end{theorem}